wbuchanan/crossvalidate/README.md

 # Stata Cross-Validation

 ## TODO:
+- [ ] Use tempvars for split and pstub values in the prefix commands and map to variables that are returned to the user at the end of the commands.
+- [ ] Add a `replay` option to the prefix commands
 - [x] Look into the possibility of creating multiple collections and consider using that to collect the estimation results generated in `fitit`
-- [ ] If this is possible add a `replay` option to the prefix commands
-- [ ] Investigate saving and loading collection labels to label the output from `validateit` with more descriptive names than the function names
+- [x] Investigate saving and loading collection labels to label the output from `validateit` with more descriptive names than the function names
 - [x] Add logic to prefix to bypass `splitit` if the split variable is already defined to allow users to test multiple specifications with the same split
-- [ ] Add note in the documentation about display and exporting results using collect export
+- [x] Add note in the documentation about display and exporting results using collect export